Protect yourself and your business by being aware of the common scams targeting small businesses.

 Protect yourself from scams.
 There are steps that everyone can take to keep safe from scams.

-Small business scams fact sheet.
-A print-friendly version of some common scams targeting small businesses.
+Business scams fact sheet.
+A print-friendly version of some common scams targeting businesses.

 Grant related scams.
 Be careful of websites that offer grant related services for a fee.